trychlos/pwix-app-pages/README.md

     - `set`:, an object where the keys are the (unique) name of the display units, and the values an object which describes the properties of the display unit.

     We have chosen to not force a singleton implementation.
-Nonetheless, the last instance is stored as `AppPages.displaySet`.
+Nonetheless, the last instance is stored, in a ReactiveVar, as `AppPages.displaySet`.

 - `byName( name<String> ): AppPages.DisplayUnit|null`